transitland/mobility-explorer/docs/map-matching.md

 ![Matched line styled by segment grade](mobility-explorer-style-by-grade.png)

 When you click a segment on the map, you can see detailed attributes for the matched segment.
-Some attribute values, such as the name, pavement type, and road category, are from OpenStreetMap source data, while others are from Mapzen Mobility routing calculations.
+Some attribute values, such as the name, pavement type, and road category, are from OpenStreetMap source data, while others are from Valhalla routing calculations.

 1. Make sure you have a GPX file loaded and displaying on the map.
 2. Style the line by the grade or speed limit along a segment.